-On Tuesday evening of Commencement Week, there is an Oratorical Contest between the Irving and Webster Literary Societies.
-The following have been selected by their respective Societies to represent them at the present Commencement for 1880:
+On Tuesday evening of Commencement Week, there is an Oratorical Contest between the Irving and the Webster Literary Societies.
+The following have been selected by their respective Societies to represent them at the present Commencement for 1881:

 IRVING.

+CALVIN B. TAYLOR,

+ALONZO L. MILES,

-GEORGE W. TODD, EDWARD P. LEECH, LUTHER M. KUHNS.
+EDWARD P. LEECH.

 WEBSTER.

+WM.
+W. DUMM,

-EDWIN A. WARFIELD, HUGH L. ELDERDICE, LYNN R. MEEKINS.
+L. R. MEEKINS,

+E. L. GIES.

-pomestic Arrangements, Kc.
+Pomestic Arrangements, &c.

-The Vice-President has the management of the Boarding Department, under the direction and sanction of the Board of Trustees, and spares no pains to render entire satisfaction to the patrons of the Institution.
+During the vacancy in the office of Vice-President, the management of the Boarding Department, and the other duties usually performed by that officer, have been assigned by the Board of Trustees to Prof. G. W. Devilbiss, who spares no pains to render entire satisfaction to the patrons of the Institution.

-Non-resident Students are required to board in the Institution, unless a different arrangement is made with the President.
+Non-RESIDENT STUDENTS are required to board in the Institution, unless a different arrangement is made with the President.

-BOARDING STUDENTS are required to bring their own sheets, pillows, pillow-cases, blankets, and counterpanes; the name of the owner plainly marked on each article.
+BOARDING STUDENTS are required to bring their own sheets, pillows, pillow-cases, blankets and counterpanes; the name of the owner plainly marked on each article.

-LADY BOARDERS should supply themselves, in addition, with over-shoes and umbrella.
+LADY BOARDERS should supply themselves, in addition, with overshoes and umbrella.

-Each room is furnished with bed, bedstead, chairs, stove, mirror, washstand, bowl and pitcher, and a study-table, the use of which will be granted, free of cost, to the Students, but they must pay any expense that may be incurred in keeping these articles of furniture in repair, and if broken, they must be replaced by the Students having the articles in charge.
+EACH ROOM is furnished with bed, bedstead, chairs, stove, mirror, washstand, bowl and pitcher, and a study-table, the use of which will be granted, free of cost to the Students but they must pay any expense that may be incurred in keeping these articles of furniture in repair, and, if broken, they must be replaced by the Students having the articles in charge.
 Special damages will be assessed on those Students who injure or destroy any College property.

-Tuition fees are charged from the beginning of the session, but the charge for board dates from the entrance of the Student.
+TUITION FEES are charged from the BEGINNING of the session, but the charge for board dates from the entrance of the Student.